Ministry of Corporate Affairs

 Basic functions of the Reserve Bank:

-- Acts administered by Reserve Bank of India
+- Acts administered by the Reserve Bank of India

 Reserve Bank of India Act, 1934